TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/MISC/README.txt

 Author: Tony de Schultz
 ______________________________________________

-This folder contains permanently saved files usually not modified or if, then automatically in the 'Variables (do not edit)' folder.
+The 'Variables (do not edit)' folder contains permanently saved files usually not modified or if, then automatically in the 'Variables (do not edit)' folder.

 Variables are:
 1. 'CEDS64Path.mat' file, holding the path to the MATLAB Son Library for analysis of Spike2 data.